ashwinkumar12345/apache-kafka-intro/README.md

 <a name="backend"></a>
 > ## Kafka Backend

 - A topic or stream is split across the cluster
   - Broker or server: 3 (IDs 101, 102, 103)
   - Topics: 1 (Topic-A)
   - Partitions: 2 (0 and 1)
   - Replication factor: 1

-- For a given partition, you have only one leader that receives and serves data for that partition, the other brokers synchronize that data
-- If a leader broker goes down, you have an election to choose new leader.
+For a given partition, you have only one leader that receives and serves data for that partition, the other brokers synchronize that data.
+If a leader broker goes down, you have an election to choose new leader.
 The leader and in sync replicas are decided by Zookeeper

 <img width="622" alt="6" src="https://user-images.githubusercontent.com/4720428/56758312-2dcb0a00-674b-11e9-9532-eac3e4876624.png">

 <a name="producer"></a>
 > ## Producers

-- Write data to topics
+Write data to topics.

  - Producers automatically know which broker and partition to write to
  - Delivery semantics indicates the integrity of data as it moves from point A to point B:
   - acks = 0: Producer does not wait for acknowledgment (data loss) - At most once
   - acks = 1: Producer waits for leader acknowledgement (limited data loss) - At least once
   - acks = 2: Producer waits for leader + replica acknowledgement (no data loss) - Exactly once, expensive

 <img width="638" alt="7" src="https://user-images.githubusercontent.com/4720428/56758357-489d7e80-674b-11e9-98b1-51f6f13eeb1a.png">

 <a name="consumer"></a>
 > ## Consumers

-- Read data from a topic
+Read data from a topic.

  - A single consumer can read from only one partition so there is no contention among consumers
  - Consumer Groups are a group of consumers working together
  - Consumers in a consumer group read data from exclusive partitions for faster performance, each consumer would get a subset of the messages
  - Consumer group represents an application
-  - Consumer offsets - Kafka stores offsets at which a consumer group has been reading to help the consumer group keep track of where it is as it's reading data from a topic
+ - Consumer offsets - Kafka stores offsets at which a consumer group has been reading to help the consumer group keep track of it's location as it's reading data from a topic

 <img width="690" alt="8" src="https://user-images.githubusercontent.com/4720428/56758392-62d75c80-674b-11e9-92a6-439b86f60a58.png">